petzsch/petzsch.github.io/content/post/2020-04-14-pay-all-the-things-with-bitcoin.md

 - after 6 Bitcoin network confirmations (usually takes an hour or so), BTCPayServer sends an Instant Payment Notification (IPN) to my server
 - that in turn triggers an API call to we-love-tv.com and adds the credits to the users OTR account
-- an E-Mail get's send to me and the user confirming the transaction
+- an email get's send to me and the user confirming the transaction

 I see this mainly as a proof of concept.
 But demand is steadly growing.